 The Mayor’s Christmas Tree, Kansas City

-A company in Pomona Kansas strips the limbs and bark, and cuts the tree into wooden planks that are then turned over to those creative spirits at Hallmark who, each year, come up with a new, original design for natural wood ornaments.
+When Christmas is over, a company in Pomona Kansas strips the limbs and bark, then cuts the tree into wooden planks.
+Those planks go to the talented artists at Hallmark.
+It becomes their job each year to create a new, original design for natural wood ornaments.
 A 100-foot tall tree makes about 3,000 individually decorated ornaments.
 Working around knots in the wood and other natural elements contributes to the creative process and individual attention to detail.

 The idea of a special Mayor’s Christmas Tree ornament began in 1981.
 At that time, the ornaments were chosen from the delightful, but mass produced line of Hallmark holiday decorations.
-They were simply distinguished with an inscription that read “Mayor’s Christmas Tree.”
+They were simply distinguished with a stamped inscription that read “Mayor’s Christmas Tree.”

 And that’s the true spirit of Christmas represented in the little wooden ornaments made from a truly beautiful tree.